DeanLemans/deanlemans.github.io/_posts/2024-10-10-Dean-Lemans.md

 ![me](/assets/img/personal/avatar-2.jpg)
 _Me_

-work experience:
+## work experience:
-shelf-stocker 2 year
+- shelf-stocker 2 year
-Gardening 1 year(currenty)
+- Gardening 1 year(currenty)

 I like Open Source software, and I actively strive to only use [Open Source](https://opensource.org/osd) [Free Software](https://writefreesoftware.org/learn). in the case of OSS being worse then the proprietry alternative,(I.E; discord > matrix) I will use the proprietry alternative.
 What software I use; GIMP, void linux, thorium browser, Godot, Zed.

-my favorite pasttime is reading, below you will find some of my most beloved books;
+My favorite pastime is reading, below you will find some of my most beloved books;

-Some of my fiction books are:
+Some of my favorite fiction books are:

 #### [godclads](https://www.royalroad.com/fiction/59663/godclads) by OstensibleMammal
 #### [Thresholder](https://www.royalroad.com/fiction/60396/thresholder) by Alexander Wales